Sean O’Brien CEO

 Sean has been involved in the non-profit and education fields for the past 20 years in various capacities.
 He specializes in Youth Leadership development; empowering youth to live and promote the benefits of a healthy lifestyle; specifically in the training of student leaders to implement alcohol, tobacco and other drug prevention strategies in their schools and communities as well as improving school climate through experiential activities and open dialogue.

-As the executive director of Adapt, Inc. he has grown the program significantly thanks to funding including Federal, State, County, Town and foundation funds for age appropriate and developmentally based programs.
+As the CEO of Adapt, Inc. Sean has grown the program significantly thanks to funding from various sources including Federal, State, County, Town and foundation funds for age appropriate and developmentally based programs.
 These programs include:

 Teaching students about the dangers of emerging drugs, provide family and community activities designed to set clear expectations against use of illegal substances and appropriate consequences for such behaviors.